splunk/biased-lang-linter/README.md

 **Q: I'm including git submodules in my repo and seems to be breaking the workflow, what can I do?**

 **A:** You'll need to add your submodule paths in the `.biased_lang_exclude` file.
 You can find info on how to (exclude files and directories here)[#excluding-directories-and-files]

+**Q: How can I search for additional biased terms?**

+**A:** You'll have to create a fork of this repo and add your new biased word in `word_list.csv` on a new line.
+You will also need to update the workflow, `.github/workflows/main.yml`, to publish the Docker image outside of Splunk's organization.

 ## Learn More